adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter5/concepts.md

 Here, I have three client requested tags and two automatically generated tags that are only added when authenticated.
-Let's suppose that the mobile client requested `[ topic:World topic:Sports ]` and the mobile client was authenticated as username `user@foo.com`, and was a member of the Sales group and the Managers group.
+Let's suppose that the mobile client requested `[ topic:World topic:Sports ]` and the mobile client was authenticated as username `user@foo.com`.
 With this configuration, the user would be registered for the following tags:

 * topic:Sports
-* auto:Sales
-* auto:Managers
 * auto:user@foo.com

 The topic:Politics and topic:News tags would not be added because the user did not request them.
 The topic:World